BITSS-OPA/URAP-week-progress/26-max-fall-21/weekly_reports.md

 ## Week 8 (Oct.
 10 - Oct.
 16)

-- [ ] Review and summarize 07a, 07b---understand the visualizations
+- [ ] Review and summarize 07a, 07b
+  - 07a: clean DoL data on actual unemployment compensation
+  - try to understand visualizations in 07b
 - [ ] Begin translation to R if time, starting with 01
+- Watched `ipumsr` webinar
+  - beta testing for API before end of 2021---reach out to become tester
+  - public launch in 2022

-I worked _ hours this week
+I worked IIIi hours this week

 ---